isovector/type-sets/README.md

 test1 = id  -- Bool is a member :)

 test2 :: Proxy (Member Char MySet) -> Proxy 'False
-test2 = id  -- False is not a member :(
+test2 = id  -- Char is not a member :(
 ```

 See the `Type.Set` module for more operations.